biyimoses/optimithon/doc/derivative.rst

 For more details on the methods introduced in this chapter refer to [JNSJW]_.

 ..
-[JNSJW] J. Nocedal, S. J. Wright, *Numerical Optimization*, Second Ed., Springer, New York, NY, USA, 2006.
+[JNSJW] J\.
+Nocedal, S. J. Wright, *Numerical Optimization*, Second Ed., Springer, New York, NY, USA, 2006.

 ---------------------------------------------------
 Descent Direction